jantopi/jantopi/README.md

 ## Hi there 👋

 Hi, it is me, Jantopi.
-I am passionate for many things, currently I am active on german Wikipeida a lot.
+I am passionate for many things, currently I am active on german Wikipedia a lot.